lightfeed/extractor/README.md

 ```

 The `-t` flag uses pattern matching, so you can be as specific or general as needed to select the tests you want to run.

+## Hosted Version

+While this library provides a robust foundation for data extraction, you might want to consider [lightfeed.ai](https://lightfeed.ai) if you need:

+- 🤖 **AI Enrichment** - Enrich any data point: contact info, product details, company intelligence, and more
+- 📍 **Geolocation Targeting** - Capture region-specific price, inventory and campaign data for competitive intelligence
+- ⏰ **Workflow Automation** - Set up intelligent data pipelines that run automatically on your schedule
+- 📊 **Deduplication and Value History** - Maintain consistent data with automatic change tracking
+- ⚡️ **Database with API** - Manage data in a production-ready vector database with real-time API
+- 🥷 **Premium Proxies and Anti-bot** - Automatically handle CAPTCHAs and proxy rotation without intervention

 ## Support